-- BI3\A1\WS22\Lastname1\Lastname2.zip: The ZIP file should contain all your source code files, potential result files, including plot and image files, and whatever else is needed to generate your solution.
-You may exclude data files that were provided as part of the supplement if including them would exceed the attachment size limit. - BI3\A1\WS22\Lastname1\Lastname2.pdf: The PDF file should contain your answers and your properly formatted source code.
+- BI3\A1\SS24\Lastname1\Lastname2.zip: The ZIP file should contain all your source code files, potential result files, including plot and image files, and whatever else is needed to generate your solution.
+You may exclude data files that were provided as part of the supplement if including them would exceed the attachment size limit. - BI3\A1\SS24\Lastname1\Lastname2.pdf: The PDF file should contain your answers and your properly formatted source code.
 Submissions as Word- or simple text files will not be considered.

+A1 stands for Assignment 1, so do not forget to increment it to A2 for Assignment 2 and so on.
 Before you submit, make sure that your submission complies with our PDF Standards and Code Standards, and that it does not run afoul of our Plagiarism Rules.